New Zealand Crush England To Send Southee Out On A High - UrduPoint

 He finishes with 391 Test wickets, second only to Richard Hadlee among New Zealanders.

-"I want to thank New Zealand cricket for everything you have done.
-My family, who are there for the ride and see the ups and downs," said the 36-year-old Southee.
+"I want to thank New Zealand Cricket for everything you have done.
+My family, who are there for the ride and see the ups and downs," said the 36-year-old.

 "And finally the fans.
 It is always great to turn out in front of numbers.
 This week has been pretty special to play at Seddon Park in front of a great crowd."